danielfullmer/pinecube-nixos/README.md

 ## Ethernet
 Working fine in linux, and now also u-boot with patch derived from: https://lists.denx.de/pipermail/u-boot/2020-May/413924.html
+S3 datasheet says it supports up to 1000Mbit, but we only have a 100Mbit PHY: `H1601CG` Maybe this is for easier PoE support?

 ## USB
-Not working in linux or u-boot dmesg reports: `supply vcc not found, using dummy regulator`
+Not working in linux or u-boot. dmesg reports: `supply vcc not found, using dummy regulator`

 ## WIFI
+`iwlist wlan0 scan` worked fine.
+Stopped working after starting `wpa_supplicant`.
 Dmesg errors:
 ```
 Oct 19 06:11:31 nixos wpa_supplicant[926]: Successfully initialized wpa_supplicant